groundhoggwp/holler-box/readme.txt

 Get even more popup templates for your store in Pro.
 Choose from a variety of templates to get the look you want, and get new ones as they come out.

-**Easy Digital Downloads and WooCommerce Sales Notifications**
+**FOMO Sales Notifications**

 Easily show your site visitors a notification like: "Matt just purchased Holler Box Pro."
-This sales notification pulls the latest sale from EDD or WooCommerce.
+This sales notification pulls the latest sale from Easy Digital Downloads, WooCommerce, MemberPress, GiveWP, Paid Memberships Pro, and more.

 Also known as FOMO popups, these can increase your conversion rate by showing social proof.